unahouExosite/docs/rpc/README.md

 * `"status": "ok"` means the resource was successfully flushed

-* `"status": "invalid"` means one or both of "olderthan" and "newerthan" options provided was not a valid timestamp.
+* `"status": "invalid"` means one or both of "olderthan" and "newerthan" options provided was not a valid timestamp

-* `"status": "restricted"` means the resource specified to be dropped is not owned by the caller client.
+* `"status": "restricted"` means the resource specified to be dropped is not owned by the caller client

 ---